Jowagoal/Major-Project/proposal.md

 - Snake dies when it hits border
 - Snake dies when it hits a body part

+## Things I Should be able to Complete
 - Music
 - Sounds
 - Leader board